Evidence Of ‘Vampire Burial’ Found In Fifth-Century Child Grave

 — istockhistory (@istockhistory) October 12, 2018

-Additionally, the archaeologists found teeth marks on the surface of the stone, which also hint that it was deliberately inserted into the dead child’s mouth.
+Additionally, the archaeologists found teeth marks on the surface of the stone — another hint that it was deliberately inserted into the dead child’s mouth.

 “I’ve never seen anything like it.
-It’s extremely eerie and weird,” said UA archaeologist David Soren, who has been working at this particular site since 1987.
+It’s extremely eerie and weird,” said University of Arizona archaeologist David Soren, who has been working at this particular site since 1987.

 The child, whose sex has not yet been determined, was put to rest at a burial ground known as La Necropoli dei Bambini, or the Cemetery of the Babies.
-Located in Umbria’s Lugnano in Teverina commune, this cemetery was built at the site of an abandoned Roman villa erected in the first century and was originally thought to be reserved for infants, toddlers, and unborn fetuses, considering that the oldest skeleton unearthed until now belonged to a 3-year-old girl.
+Located in Umbria’s Lugnano in Teverina commune, this cemetery was built at the site of an abandoned Roman villa erected in the first century.
+The site was originally thought to be reserved for infants, toddlers, and unborn fetuses — considering that the oldest skeleton unearthed until now belonged to a 3-year-old girl.

 ‘Vampire burial’ reveals efforts to prevent child’s return from grave https://t.co/fdtjwxw1R3 pic.twitter.com/15EWcIqGQM